bholben/Iron-Yard-Index/README.md

 # Iron-Yard-Index
 *An index of Iron Yard repositories*

 The following repos were created during the 12-week front-end engineering bootcamp at The Iron Yard.
-They contain homework assignments and projects with links to deployed sites.
+They contain homework assignments and fast-paced projects (many are simply proof-of-concept) with links to deployed sites.
 As used below, the word 'Technologies' means languages, frameworks, libraries, plugins, packages, pre-processors, tools, methodologies, etc.

 ## Group Projects